micheleantonazzi/statistical-method-for-machine-learning/README.md

 ## Experiments evaluation

 After the preprocessing pipeline, the data are ready to pass to the learning models.
 Cross-validation is used to evaluate the models' performances, in particular the Hold-out technique.
 This method consists into split the dataset in two separate sets: the training set (used to train the leaning machines) and the test set (used to evaluate the models' performance).
 In this case, the split is 80% and 20% for training and test set.
-The experiments are executed over 10 different holdouts.
+The union between them form an holdout.
+The experiments are executed over 20 different holdouts.
 The [method](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedShuffleSplit.html) used to compute the holdouts is implemented in the sklearn library.
 This method randomly separates the training and test set indices, preserving the percentage of samples for each class.
 It is set with 42 as a random state parameter.
-The numerically evaluate the models the following metrics are used:
+To numerically evaluate the models the following metrics are used:

-- **loss**: the amount of the model's loss function
+- **loss function value**: the value of the model's loss function
 - **accuracy:** the ration between the correct predictions and the total number of samples.

-The final results are the mean and the standard deviation obtained by the learning machines through the holdouts.
+The final results are the mean and the standard deviation of the metrics obtained by the learning machines using each holdouts (both for training and validation phases).
 These results and the related conclusions are finally validated using the Wilcoxon signed-rank test with a p-value threshold of 0.01.
 It is a non-parametric statistical test to compare hypotheses made on repeated measures.
+In addiction, for each model, the trend of the metrics during the training phase are plotted to understand how the model learns during the succession of epochs.
+This is done only for the first holdout.

 # Models